-To make this lightly spiced chickpea salad, we will use the following ingredients:
+To make this Easy Chickpea Salad, you will need the following ingredients:

 - Chickpeas - Preferably use dried chickpeas instead of canned chickpeas (see below, for tips on cooking dried chickpeas)